tyang146/PokemonReviewAPI/README.md

 ## Features
-- Restful API and API documentation using OpenAPI and Swagger
+- RESTful API and API documentation using OpenAPI and Swagger
 - Authentication and Authorization using JWT and Identity
 - Data transfer object and AutoMapper
 - Migration and data seeding using EF-Design and EF-Tools